Fees, Payment & Insurance Support

-I’m currently an in-network provider for Kaiser (Southern California), Blue Cross/Blue Shield and Aetna, but will soon be moving to out-of-network status.
+I’m currently an in-network provider for Kaiser (Southern California), Blue Cross/Blue Shield and Aetna.
+I am out-of-network with all other insurance companies.

 Out-of-network simply means not being a contracted provider for an insurance company.
 As an out-of-network provider, clients can still be reimbursed for my services – often between 50% to 80%, after meeting their deductible.

 Prior to scheduling your first therapy session, please provide me with your insurance information.
 (During our work together, I may need to call your insurance company to verify benefits or see if your benefits have changed.)

 ∙ Name of your insurance company

 ∙ Date of birth

 ∙ Member identification number